cybertheory/mcpkit/README.md

 ## ✨ Features

+- **Official Registry Integration**: Built as a client for the [official MCP Registry](https://github.com/modelcontextprotocol/registry), ensuring all server data comes from the authoritative source
+- **Registry-First Architecture**: All installations use official registry metadata including npm packages, versions, and environment variables
 - **Auto-Detection**: Automatically finds Cursor, Windsurf, Claude Desktop, Continue, Aider, Cline, Neovim, Emacs, JetBrains IDEs and other MCP-capable agents
-- **Official Registry Integration**: Direct integration with the official MCP registry (registry.modelcontextprotocol.io) for authentic server data
 - **One-Click Install**: Install MCP servers directly from registry with proper environment variable configuration
-- **Registry-First**: All installations use official registry metadata including npm packages, versions, and environment variables
 - **OAuth Support**: Handle authentication flows for services like GitHub
 - **Offline Fallback**: Works even when registry is unavailable using cached data
 - **Cross-Platform**: Windows, macOS, and Linux support